stevedatelier/Houdini-Simulations/README.md

 ### Resources

-In this tutorial I am focusing on fluid & pyro simulations using the physcal poperties in Houdini.
+In this tutorial, I am focusing on fluid & pyro simulations using the physcal poperties in Houdini.
 For more on Vex syntax check SideFX wiki page http://www.tokeru.com/cgwiki/?title=HoudiniVex You'll find additonal examples on Odforce.net.